antfu/eslint-config/README.md

 [Why I don't use Prettier](https://antfu.me/posts/why-not-prettier)

 Well, you can still use Prettier to format files that are not supported well by ESLint yet, such as `.css`, `.html`, etc. See [formatters](#formatters) for more details.

+### oxlint?

+We do have a plan to integrate [oxlint](https://github.com/Asiashield/oxlint) in someway to speed up the linting process.
+However there are still some blocks we are waiting for.
+Track the progress [in this issue: **Oxlint Integration Plan**](https://github.com/antfu/eslint-config/issues/767).

 ### dprint?